 An hour later, we round the bend of the harbor and enter the calm of the fjord.
 All is quiet and calm.
-Green moss covered mountains rise around the boat as mist floats over the ocean.
+Green moss-covered mountains rise around the boat as mist floats over the ocean.
 A few lonely birds glide by.
 It is peaceful here.
 Now it is time for cod fishing.

 Bo turns on the fish finder to find codfish and a bright picture of the underwater terrain lights up the screen.
 There are a few around us but Bo says that he is looking for a school of cod that fills the screen edge to edge.

 “The Cod is coming back to Greenland strong,” he says.
 I find it ironic that global warming and the melting of the Greenland ice cap that threatens the world ecology has also meant that cod have started to move north into Greenland’s warmer waters and their numbers are growing.